 “You are a force to be reckoned with.
 Never forget that.”

-After lunch, teams were invited to share posters they had created to showcase the cool things their school communities are doing to promote health and wellness.
+After lunch, teams were invited to share posters they had created to showcase the cool things their school communities are doing to promote health, wellness and resiliency.
 A networking parade ensued: students engaged in rich discussion with other communities and left with new ideas to bring back to their own schools.

 Everyone’s favourite part of the Summit came next: the wellness break!
 Students were invited to enjoy the indoor luge, skating, swimming, or a movie.